Questions related to myprohelvetia

 I am a Sri Lankan visual artist.
 Can I apply for the residency programme in Switzerland through the Pro Helvetia New Delhi office?

 Pro Helvetia New Delhi is the liaison office of the Swiss Arts Council in South Asia.
-Artists holding nationalities of Bangladesh, Bhutan, India, Maldives, Nepal, Pakistan and Sri Lanka are eligible to apply.
+Artists holding nationalities of Bangladesh, Bhutan, India, Nepal, Pakistan and Sri Lanka are eligible to apply.
 Please note that it is essential that the artist be residing in his/ her home country at the time of application.

 I am a creative writer with considerable number of years of experience behind me.
 Is this Residency open to creative writers as well?